Dr Elyse Allender

 I am originally from Tasmania, Australia, but completed my PhD in the USA at the University of Cincinnati, where I developed an automated processing pipeline to detect mineralogy of interest from Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) images.
 Given the large volume of data being returned from planetary missions, it is essential that effective software tools be developed for data management and analysis.

 My research at the University of St Andrews focuses on the field and laboratory testing of the PanCam, ISEM, and CLUPI instrument emulators for the ESA/Roscosmos ExoMars rover, as well as the development of software tools which will exploit the wealth of data generated by these instruments and further their utility for detecting evidence of past habitability on Mars.

-4 (of 4 published available) for ea63 with keyword Mars clear keyword filter. (source: University of St Andrews PURE)
+for ea63 with keyword Spectral clear keyword filter. (source: University of St Andrews PURE)

 Please click title of any item for full details